monoscope-tech/apitoolkit-landing/pricing/index.md

   - q: Can I switch between plans?
     a: Yes!
 You can upgrade or switch deployment options anytime.
 Moving from Cloud to Cloud + S3 is seamless—we'll help migrate your historical data.
 For self-hosted, our team provides migration assistance.
   - q: What counts as an event?
     a: An event includes API requests, log entries, traces, spans, and metric data points.
-We count all telemetry data processed by APItoolkit.
+We count all telemetry data processed by Monoscope.
 Unlike competitors, we never sample or drop your data—every event is stored and searchable.
   - q: Do you offer volume discounts?
     a: Yes, we offer custom pricing for high-volume usage (typically above 1 billion events/month).
 Contact our sales team at <a href="mailto:hello@apitoolkit.io" class="text-textBrand">hello@apitoolkit.io</a> to discuss your specific needs.
 ---